jakeloftis/wireguard/README.md

 Copy/Paste IP Address from Vultr to "Host Name (or IP address)" text box in PuTTY Click "Open"
 Username: root
-Password: Copy/Paste password from Vultr server page (*Hint: Use right click to paste into PuTTY)
+Password: Copy/Paste password from Vultr server page into PuTTY password prompt (*Hint: Use right click to paste into PuTTY)
 ```

 # Wireguard installation on Vultr server